leonardoFiedler/spam-code-challenge/README.md

 ## Spam Code Challenge

-This project consists in a spam analyzer based on a CVS entry.
+This project consists in a spam analyzer based on a CSV entry.
 The development is all based on Python 3.

 ## Setup Environment